gleannyc/documentation/docs/docs/project-management/datetime-settings.md

 ## Project Default First Day of the Week

-This determines which day will be used as the first day of the week for all resources and for all members of this project.
+This determines which day will be used as the first day of the week for all resources and for all members of the project.

 _At this time, project members cannot override this setting, and this setting cannot be overriden for specific resources._